 Household recyclable material in Amherst must be separated into 2 containers, 1 for paper products, and 1 for mixed containers.
 For detailed sorting information please consult the Household Recycling Guide.
+This Annual Guide put out by the Hampshire Gazette also lists reuse and recycling options for just about every item and material you can think of.

 The general rule of thumb is to put only clean, wax-free cardboard, box board, and paper into this bin.
 If the paper item can be easily ripped with your bare hands, it is probably recyclable.
 Staples, paper clips, plastic envelope windows, and spiral bindings do not need to be removed.
 Do not include material that has that has absorbed food, oil, paint, or pet waste.